-Biocides are the main armoury in the disinfection programme of food industry to control pathogenic and spoilage micro-organisms [5].Biocidal products also constitute the antimicrobial component of nanomaterials used in food packaging in recent years [6].Preservatives are an important part of biocides and used to protect industrial products, cosmetics, metal and wood materials, textile products from microbial spoilage.
+antimicrobial constitute the component of nanomaterials used in food packaging in recent years.
+Preservatives are an important part of biocides and used to protect industrial products, cosmetics, metal and wood materials, textile products from microbial spoilage.
 Isothiazolinone biocides are broadly used in various industrial applications for the control of microbial growth.
-Between the biocides,5-chloro-2-methyl-4-isothiazolin-3-one (CMIT), 2-methyl-4-isothiazolin-3-one (MIT),1,2-Benzisothiazolin-3-one (BIT),4,5-dichloro-2-n-octyl-4-isothiazolin-3-one (DCOIT)are the most commonly used as preservative active substance [7].
+Between the biocides, 5-chloro-2methyl-4isothiazolin-3-one (CMIT), 2-methvl-4isothiazolin-3-one (MIT), 1, 2-Benzisothiazolin-3-one (BIT),4,5-dichloro-2-noctyl-4-isothiazolin-3-one (DCO IT) are the most commonly used as preservative active substance.
 Effective and proper use of insecticide and rodenticide group biocides is also important for the protection of human and environmental health.
-Permethrin,tetramethrin, cypermethrin are commonly used insecticide active substance for product type [8].
+Permethrin, tetramethrin, cypermethrin are commonly used insecticide active substance for product type.
 Misuse of biocidal products brings about some problems such as resistance development and toxicity.
 The spreading usage of products containing low concentrations of commonly used biocides have raised some concerns about the possible development of microbial resistance.
-Laboratory studies have demonstrated that bacteria can become resistant to a biocide, and that resistant bacteria can develop cross-resistance to other biocides and antibiotics [9].High concentrations of biocides generally have toxic effects not only for humans but also for the environment.Therefore, a legal guideline for environmental risk evaluation for biocidal products is being prepared [10].
-The toxicity of some biocides associated with dermatitis, occupational asthma and irritation has been reported [11-13].
+Laboratory studies have demonstrated that bacteria can become resistant to a biocide, and that resistant bacteria can develop crossresistance to other biocides and antibiotics.
+High concentrations of biocides generally have toxic effects not only for humans but also for the environment.
+Therefore, a legal guideline for environmental risk evaluation for biocidal products is being prepared.
+The toxicity of some biocides associated with dermatitis, occupational asthma and irritation has been reported.